On the job with 2016 Summer Youth Employment Participants

 - Cybersecurity Specialist

-Eligible applicants must be 17-29, out of high school, unemployed or underemployed working outside your chosen field or below potential given your level or education.
+Eligible applicants must be permanent US residents, living in Connecticut, age 17-29, and out of high school.
+Those who are unemployed or underemployed working part-time, outside your chosen field or below your education level are encouraged to participate.
 Transportation assistance available.

 Looking to Partner?